 Sales agents’ strengths usually lie in penetrating independent businesses.
 They find very large customers hard for a variety of reasons:

 - Buyers are often transient, making it difficult for self-employed commission-only sales agents to make and maintain relationships

 - Buyers are professional and so find sales agents less beneficial

 - The selling in process can be very complicated and long winded

-- Multiples usually have branches that spread out over several agents’ areas, making commission calculations complicated or unworkable
+- Multiples usually have branches that spread out over several sales agents’ areas, making commission calculations complicated or unworkable

 Larger customer such as national multiples are usually best left to company employed sales reps, with the very largest ‘key accounts’ dealt with by the most senior sales staff such as sales directors.
 Multiples are likely to want to negotiate special discounts and terms.
-Sales agents would not be normally authorised to offer such deals.
-Larger customers may want to feel that they are dealing with the top sales staff, and may not be happy dealing with what they regard as a ‘lowly’ commission only sales agent, or even ‘ordinary’ company reps.
+Sales agents may not normally be authorised to offer such deals.
+Larger customers may want to feel that they are dealing with the top sales staff, and may not be happy dealing with what they regard as a ‘junior’ commission only sales agent, or even ‘ordinary’ company reps.
 Sales agents simply may not know enough about the product and company to be able to answer complex queries at this level.
-Large customers often have long sales gestation period, complex consultative sales processes that may need to involve other support staff, and have meetings at specific times and locations that might not suit the sales agent.
+Large customers often have long sales gestation periods, complex consultative sales processes that may need to involve other support staff, and have meetings at specific times and locations that might not suit the sales agent.
 And customers will know that the sales agent is receiving a commission which may make them feel they are not getting the cheapest prices.

 You should draw up an exclusions list of all such accounts and issue this to the sales agents (possible within the agency agreement).